Logo

 • Direct employees to medical service providers, including emergency hotlines.
 Provide access to emotional support programs/counseling services as part of the organization’s health package to all employees.

 • Plan and conduct town halls to provide a platform to address employee concerns and queries.
-Encourage and address both identified and anonymous matters and requests.
+Encourage and address both identified all matters and requests.

 • Internally design or partner with training providers to introduce virtual work training and webinars.